Read-copy-update: Advantages and disadvantages

-The ability to wait until all readers are done allows RCU readers to use much lighter-weight synchronization—in some cases, absolutely no synchronization at all.
-In contrast, in more conventional lock-based schemes, readers must use heavy-weight synchronization in order to prevent an updater from deleting the data structure out from under them.
+The ability to wait until all readers are done allows RCU readers to use much lighter-weight synchronization—in some cases, no synchronization at all.
+In more conventional lock-based schemes, readers must use heavy-weight synchronization in order to prevent an updater from deleting the data structure out from under them.
 The reason is that lock-based updaters typically update data in place and must therefore exclude readers.
 In contrast, RCU-based updaters typically take advantage of the fact that writes to single aligned pointers are atomic on modern CPUs, allowing atomic insertion, removal, and replacement of data in a linked structure without disrupting readers.
 Concurrent RCU readers can then continue accessing the old versions and can dispense with the atomic read-modify-write instructions, memory barriers, and cache misses that are so expensive on modern SMP computer systems, even in absence of lock contention.
 The lightweight nature of RCU's read-side primitives provides additional advantages beyond excellent performance, scalability, and real-time response.
 For example, they provide immunity to most deadlock and livelock conditions.

-Of course, RCU also has disadvantages.
-For example, RCU is a specialized technique that works best in situations with mostly reads and few updates but is often less applicable to update-only workloads.
-For another example, although the fact that RCU readers and updaters may execute concurrently is what enables the lightweight nature of RCU's read-side primitives, some algorithms may not be amenable to read/update concurrency.
+RCU is a specialized technique that works best in situations with mostly reads and few updates but is often less applicable to update-only workloads.
+Although the fact that RCU readers and updaters may execute concurrently is what enables the lightweight nature of RCU's read-side primitives, some algorithms may not be amenable to read/update concurrency.

-Despite well over a decade of experience with RCU, the exact extent of its applicability is still a research topic.
+The applicability of RCU is a subject of ongoing research.